SoftwareCreativeDesign/DataSet/README.md

 Data_03(Mal) https://www.bigdata-map.kr/search/88588963 (Final Update on September 24, 2024) (KISA)
 Pieces : 27,583

+URLhaus is a project that aims to share malicious URLs used for malware deployments.
+Download the desired format of data files (https://urlhaus.abuse.ch/browse/)

 This is a site where users can report phishing sites.
 Data is uploaded daily.
 It is a good place to get information. (https://www.phishtank.com/)